Tesla Roadster

 Remove the old battery

-Cut off both terminal lugs.
-Strip back the wire about 1/4″.
+Remove the old battery and reattach the retaining bracket.
+Cut off both terminal lugs.ย Strip back the wire about 1/4″.

 Both will be crimped onto the battery extension cable later.